Lecturer: Professor Vassili Gelfreich

 Assessment: 3 hour examination

-Prerequisites: MA244 Analysis III (or MA258 Mathematical Analysis III); MA225 Differentiation and MA222 Metric Spaces would be useful but not essential; MA359 Measure Theory would be a natural course to take in parallel.
+Prerequisites: MA244 Analysis III (or MA258 Mathematical Analysis III); MA259 Multivariable Calculus and MA260 Norms, Metrics and Topoology or MA222 Metric Spaces would be useful but not essential; MA359 Measure Theory would be a natural course to take in parallel.

 Content: This is essentially a module about infinite-dimensional Hilbert spaces, which arise naturally in many areas of applied mathematics.
 The ideas presented here allow for a rigorous understanding of Fourier series and more generally the theory of Sturm-Liouville boundary value problems.
 They also form the cornerstone of the modern theory of partial differential equations.